essemmeppi/DS-portfolio/README.md

 # Hi, I'm Simone Maria Parazzoli.

 I'm a public policy graduate turned data scientist.
-I hold an MPP from Sciences Po and Bocconi University and I'm currently working at ISI Foundation, where I'm developing a dashboard for policymakers to assess reforms' public acceptability with online data.
+I hold an MPP from Sciences Po and Bocconi University and I'm currently working at ISI Foundation, where I'm developing a dashboard for policymakers to assess reforms' public acceptability through online data.

 ## Education